 Recently, I stumbled upon an excellent tool to resize images via the right-click menu in Windows.
 It’s the Image Resizer utility written by Brice Lambson.
-This utility is similar to Microsoft’s Image Resizer PowerToy, and it works fine in all versions of Windows, including Windows 10.
+This utility is similar to Microsoft’s Image Resizer PowerToy for Windows XP.
+And Brice Lambson’s utility works fine in all versions of Windows, including Windows 10.

 Resize Images via the Right-click menu in Windows 10

 Download and Install Image Resizer (part of Microsoft PowerToys) from this GitHub page.
 This program adds the Resize pictures command to the right-click menu for image file types.

 The resize dialog lists four preset options and also allows you to choose a custom setting where you can specify the output file dimensions:

 The Resize the original pictures (don’t create copies) option is unchecked by default to prevent accidentally overwriting the source image.

 When you choose the custom option, the output files will have the suffix (Custom) — e.g.,